Harrison County, Mississippi: 2020 census

-In the county, the age distribution was 26.0% under 18, 11.1% from 18 to 24, 30.5% from 25 to 44, 21.2% from 45 to 64, and 11.1% who were 65 or older.
-The median age was 34 years.
-For every 100 females, there were 99.10 males.
-For every 100 females 18 and over, there were 97.50 males.

-The median income for a household in the county was $35,624, and for a family was $41,445.
-Males had a median income of $29,867 versus $22,030 for females.
-The per capita income for the county was $18,024.
-About 14.6% of the population and 11.6% of families were below the poverty line; 20.7% of those under 18 and 11.3% of those 65 and older were living below the poverty line.

-Harrison County has the sixth-highest per capita income in Mississippi.

 Corrections system

 Harrison County has been studied by CNN and other media, which have reported on the beatings of inmates in the Harrison County Jail in Gulfport.
 Inmate Jessie Lee Williams Jr. died while in custody on February 4, 2006.
-In 2006 and 2007, six Harrison County Sheriff's Department deputies pleaded guilty to crimes related to the abuse of inmates at the jail.
+In 2006 and 2007, six Harrison County Sheriff's Department deputies pleaded guilty to crimes related to the abuse of inmates at the jail. while Sheriff George Payne was in office.
 Sheriff Melvin Brisolara-R was elected in 2008, for Harrison County.